-Teeth cleaning, as our patients’ say, is just one part of an Oral Health Exam at Archer Dental.
-This is preventive healthcare because having a clean and healthy mouth works to prevent disease.
-It’s a fact that if you let plaque and tartar build-up on your teeth, you’re going to get cavities.
-If you’ve skipped routine check-ups in the past, then you might already have dental caries, and they’re only going to get worse.
-Medical studies link oral health to general health, most noticeably in bone loss, cardiovascular disease, heart failure and cancer.
+Teeth cleaning is part of an Oral Health Exam labeled Hygiene Therapy at Archer Dental.
+The service is similar to massage therapy, or physiotherapy, and just as important to overall health.
+Teeth cleaning is a preventive approach to oral health care because having clean teeth in a healthy mouth works to prevent disease.
+It’s a fact that if our patients let plaque and tartar build-up on their teeth, they’re going to get cavities.
+If patients have skipped routine check-ups in the past, then they probably already have dental caries which are only going to get worse.
+Medical studies link oral health to general health, and most noticeably in bone loss, cardiovascular disease, heart failure and cancer.

-Teeth cleaning is the main ingredient in a routine dental examination at Archer Dental.
-Painless and efficient, a professional teeth cleaning treatment is proven to be effective at stopping the progression of gingivitis and periodontal disease.
-A typical cleaning takes about forty minutes but can expand in length and intensity as the situation requires.
-Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest treatments for issues detected in the oral health exam that generally follows the cleaning.
+Hygiene Therapy is the main ingredient in a dental exam at Archer Dental.
+It’s a painless and efficient teeth scouring that’s proven to be effective at stopping the progression of gingivitis and periodontal disease.
+A typical hygiene therapy treatment takes about forty minutes but can expand in length and intensity as the situation requires.
+Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest additional treatments for any issues detected in the oral health exam that generally follows the cleaning.

-First things first, Archer Dental’s Dental Hygienists will need to know about you and your medical history.
-They’ll ask if this is your first appointment with Archer Dental and if you have been to this location before?
-They’ll either make a new file or find your previous records.
-Then they’ll ask about any changes in your health such as new medications, diabetes, arthritis, or pregnancy.
+First, dental hygienists will need to know their patients’ medical history.
+They’ll ask if this is a first appointment with Archer Dental, and whether or not the patient has ever been to this location.
+Then they’ll either make a new file, or find previous records.
+Next, they’ll ask about any changes in a patients’ health such as new medications, diabetes, arthritis, or pregnancy.

-Dental hygiene, also referred to as ‘a cleaning,’ removes plaque, tartar and food and tobacco stains to help keep your teeth and gums healthy.
-Brushing and flossing stops plaque build-up and prevents the grimy substance from hardening into tartar.
+Dental hygiene therapy is more commonly referred to as teeth cleaning because it removes plaque, tartar and food and tobacco stains to help keep patients’ teeth and gums healthy.
+Brushing and flossing stops plaque build-up and prevents the grimy substances from hardening into tartar.
 Hard deposits of tartar can only be removed at the dentist’s office.
-As you relax and watch Netflix or listen to music on your own device, our dental hygienists will get busy with their own gadgets.
+Patients who visit Archer Dental for this procedure can relax, watch Netflix, or listen to their own music on their own devices as dental hygienists get busy with their gadgets.

-Hand Scalers – They have all the gear necessary to scrape away the tartar on your teeth.
-During your cleaning, you’ll see the hygienists use a small mirror on a bent stick to guide their way around your mouth.
-The dental hygienist uses a hand scaler to scrape away plaque and tartar around your gum line, as well as in between your teeth.
-You’ll hear scraping sounds and feel a blade shaving away at your teeth, but this is all entirely normal.
-The only discomfort is the prodding, strange noises, and the occasional jaw ache.
-The more tartar they find on your teeth, the more time they’ll need to scrape.
+Hand Scalers scrape away the tartar on teeth.
+During the teeth cleaning procedure, patients will notice how hygienists use a small mirror on a bent stick to guide their way around their mouths.
+Dental hygienist use a mirror and hand scaler to remove plaque and tartar around the gum line, as well as in between teeth.
+Patients will hear scraping sounds and feel a blade shaving their teeth, and this is normal.
+The only sensation is a gentle prodding, and the only discomfort is perhaps a jaw cramp.
+The more tartar the dental hygienist finds on patients’ teeth, the more time they’ll need to clean those teeth.

-Power Scalers – Similar to hand scalers in their task, power scalers use ultrasonic waves to pull away plaque and tartar from the surface of teeth.
-These instruments use energetic vibrations to crush and remove calcified deposits.
-They also create shockwaves that disrupt bacterial cells.
-Use of these tools includes washing and flushing the pockets and any exposed root surfaces with water.
-This technologically advanced dental power tool has a turbines which accelerates and vibrate a water jet to break down plaque and tartar on your teeth.
+Power scalers are similar to hand scalers but instead of using muscle power, they harness ultrasonic waves to pull away plaque and tartar from the surface of teeth.
+They use energetic vibrations to crush and remove calcified deposits.
+Additionally, the shockwaves that are created disrupt bacterial cells.
+Using these tools automatically washes and flushes pockets and any exposed root surfaces with disinfecting water.
+This technologically advanced dental power tool has turbines which accelerate and vibrate a water jet to break down plaque and tartar on teeth.
 This saves the hygienist the energy of having to manually scrape and often results in a deeper clean.
-For patients who’re afraid of pain, ultrasonic scalers prove to be gentler than hand scalers and as such they provide a more comfortable dental experience.
+For patients who’re afraid of pain, ultrasonic scalers often prove to be gentler than hand scalers, and so they provide a more comfortable dental experience.
 Ultrasonic cleaning takes about one-third less time as compared to hand scaling.
 It’s also possible to remove deposits of plaque and tartar from under the gum line by using an extremely small tip on an ultrasonic unit, which can cause less discomfort and result in a deeper and better cleaning.
 Some hygienists prefer to use the ultrasonic scaler first, and then any stubborn areas are scaled by hand.

-Expert flossing – No matter how good you are with a toothbrush, flossing your teeth with proper dental floss is the only way to remove plaque between your teeth and keep tartar out of these hard-to-reach areas.
-Of course you floss and rinse daily.
-Of course you use an antiseptic mouthwash to help kill bacteria that cause plaque.
-But regardless of whether you floss regularly at home or not, nothing beats a professional flossing session.
-Your dental hygienist can get deep between your teeth and locate any potential trouble spots where you might bleed at the gums.
-If you already notice that your gums bleed when flossing you should inform your dental hygienist of this fact in the information gathering session that precedes the cleaning as listed above.
+Expert flossing with proper dental floss is the only way to remove plaque between your teeth and keep tartar out of these hard-to-reach areas.
+Patients floss and rinse daily, and use antiseptic mouthwash to help kill bacteria that cause plaque, but regardless of good habits, the dental hygienist uses the time to get deep between teeth and locate any potential trouble spots where you might bleed at the gums.
+If patients already notice their gums bleed when flossing they should inform the dental hygienist of this fact in the information gathering session that precedes the cleaning as listed above.

-Tooth Polishing – Archer Dental’s team will also give your teeth a smooth and shiny finish using a tooth polisher with a spinning head and slightly abrasive paste.
-After your teeth are completely tartar-free, the hygienist brushes them with this high-powered electric brush.
-The polishing eliminates any residue that may have been previously missed and will make your teeth feel smoother.
-A sleeker surface also means that plaque will not collect as readily in the days and weeks that follow.
+Tooth Polishing is the last step in a typical teeth cleaning procedure and will not remove stains.
+The procedure is done to give patients’ recently cleaned teeth a smooth and shiny finish using a polisher device with a spinning head and abrasive paste.
+After a patient’s teeth are completely tartar-free, the hygienist brushes them with the high-powered electric brush.
+The polishing eliminates any residue which may have been missed and will make teeth feel smoother.
+Giving teeth a sleeker surface also means that plaque will not collect as readily in the days and weeks that follow the cleaning.
 Tooth polishing is a very old dental treatment.
 It was mentioned in both Greek and Roman writings.
-Pierre Fauchard, the Father of Modern Dentistry re-introduced the procedure for removal of dental stains with the use of finely ground coral, egg shells, or salt as the abrasive.
-Nowadays the paste is more scientifically advanced, but the idea remains the same.

-X-Rays – Dental X-rays are pictures of your teeth made with low levels of radiation harnessed to capture black & white images of the interior of your mouth, your teeth and gums.
-Dentists at Archer Dental will use the photos to evaluate your oral health.
-The radiography helps identify problems like cavities, tooth decay, and impacted teeth.
+X-Rays – Dental X-rays are pictures of your mouth made with low levels of radiation harnessed to capture images that show the bottoms of teeth and to see what lies below your gums.
+Dentists at Archer Dental will use these photos to evaluate your oral health.
+The radiography helps identify problems caused by otherwise unseen cavities, tooth decay, and impacted teeth.
 Not everyone needs X-rays however, and adults without any apparent dental issues do not need regular dental X-rays.

 Tooth Sensitivity – Tooth sensitivity is a very common concern by patients at the dental office.
 Symptoms often arise after drinking hot or cold drinks or eating certain foods and sweets.
 Sensitivity can be treated with fluoride.
 Your hygienist will often suggest using a toothpaste specifically for sensitive teeth.
 Patients with low-tolerance for pain can ask dental hygienists to administer a local anesthetic.
 For excessive tartar buildup or advanced cases of periodontal disease, a more thorough cleaning than usual is sometimes needed and this can sometimes cause pain and bleeding, so a local anesthetic could be administered in these cases.